Crowd surge kills at least 8 at Houston music festival

 People in the Houston crowd reported lots of pushing and shoving during the performances leading up to Scott’s set.

-Then when Scott took the stage, the crowd seemed to rush to the front, trying to get closer to the stage, said Nick Johnson, a high school senior from the Houston suburb of Friendswood who was at the concert with friends.
+Then when Scott took the stage, the crowd seemed to rush to the front, trying to get closer to the stage, said Nick Johnson, a high school senior from the Houston suburb of Friendswood who was at the concert.

 “Everyone was passing out around you, and everyone was trying to help each other.
 But you just couldn’t move.
 You couldn’t do anything.
 You can’t even pick your arms up,” Johnson said.
 “It just got worse and worse."

-Note: This story has been corrected to show that Travis Scott is 30 years old, not 29.